Im2Slow/Ascii-Sorting/README.md

 # Ascii-Sorting

-Data indexing using an array of vector, stored trough ascii conversion
+Data indexing using an array of vector, sorted trough ascii conversion

 Main Goal : create an index sorting with low complexity